pvdz/preval/tests/cases/frfr_tricks/no_args/base.md

 ## Todos triggered

-- free with zero args, we can eliminate this?
+- (todo) free with zero args, we can eliminate this?
-- type trackeed tricks can possibly support resolving the type for calling this builtin method symbol: $string_repeat
+- (todo) type trackeed tricks can possibly support method $string_repeat

 ## Globals